 The Insight style is designed to promote digital wellbeing, and the prominent color bar did a better job highlighting how much I use my phone than Google's Digital wellbeing controls that are tucked away in the settings.

 There are two other AOD styles worth highlighting: Canvas automatically creates a wireframe outline of a photo you choose and lets you add it as the lock screen background.
 OnePlus is teaming up with Snapchat to roll out the Bitmoji AOD, giving you the option to use your own personal Bitmoji avatar on the lock screen.
 Your Bitmoji avatar will change dynamically throughout the day based on your activity.
-The Canvas and Bitmoji AOD styles will be available in an OTA update that will roll out sometime in November.
+The Canvas and Bitmoji AOD styles debuted shortly after the release of the phone, and they are a nice addition if you're looking for added customization.

 OnePlus 8T Hardware